dgrisham/wenv/README.rst

    wenv is dependent on.
 -  `WENV_PROJECT`: The value to use for the task's `project` attribute in Taskwarrior.
--  `WENV_TASK`: The wenv's current primary task number.
+-  `WENV_TASK`: The wenv's current active task number.

 **Functions**